-World awaits Chinese rocket to reenter the atmosphere, not knowing where it will land
+Debris from Chinese space rocket booster reenters Earth’s atmosphere over Indian Ocean near Maldives, China reports

+The U.S. Space Command’s Space Track Project said in a tweet: “Everyone else following the #LongMarch5B re-entry can relax.
+The rocket is down.”

+At around 100 feet tall and weighing about 22 metric tons, the rocket stage is one of the largest objects to ever reenter the Earth’s atmosphere on an uncontrolled trajectory.

-Where the rocket will land remains unclear.
-Scientists have said the risk to humans is astronomically low, but it is not impossible for it to land in a populated area.
-The Aerospace Corporation, a nonprofit largely financed by the U.S. government, predicted Saturday that it would splash down in the Atlantic Ocean, with the closest countries being Portugal and Spain.
+The rocket’s reentry prompted international concern about where it might land.
+Scientists said the risk to humans was astronomically low, but it was not impossible for it to land in a populated area.

-But the rocket could reenter at anywhere between 41.5 degrees north latitude and 41.5 degrees south latitude, meaning major cities like New York could be hit with debris.
-The European Space Agency has predicted a “risk zone” that encompasses much of the world, including nearly all of the Americas, all of Africa and Australia, parts of Asia and the European countries like Italy and Greece.
+The European Space Agency predicted a “risk zone” that encompassed much of the world, including nearly all of the Americas, all of Africa and Australia, parts of Asia and European countries such as Italy and Greece.

 China has been criticized for its handling of the rocket booster, which was launched into space on April 29 to ferry the first module of the Tianhe space station.
-China did not make the necessary preparations for a controlled reentry, which would have slowed the rocket enough to enter Earth’s atmosphere over a pre-determined remote area or ocean, thus reducing the chance of debris impacting populated regions.
+China did not make the necessary preparations for a controlled reentry, which would have slowed the rocket enough to enter the Earth’s atmosphere over a predetermined remote area or ocean, thus reducing the chance of debris affecting populated regions.

-Astrophysicists have described China’s decision as potentially hazardous corner-cutting.
+Astrophysicists described China’s decision as potentially hazardous corner-cutting.
 “There’s clearly a significant chance that it’s going to come down on land,” Jonathan McDowell, an astrophysicist at the Harvard-Smithsonian Center for Astrophysics, told CNN on Saturday.

 China’s state media, however, has reacted angrily to the international scrutiny, saying its launch was being unfairly maligned.
-State media slammed U.S. media outlets for covering China’s “out-of-control space junk” in contrast to the SpaceX wreckage.
+State media slammed U.S. media outlets for covering China’s “out-of-control space junk,” in contrast with the SpaceX wreckage.

 Chinese Foreign Ministry spokesman Wang Wenbin defended the plan as “standard international practice,” saying at a news conference this week that “China is always committed to the peaceful use of outer space,” according to state media.